TTovi

 Why life skills matters at age 5

 Five-year-olds are preparing for greater independence.
 They can follow recipes, plan their day, and handle basic emergencies.
-These activities build the practical skills and executive function that make the transition to school smoother for everyone.
+These activities build the practical skills and thinking through steps that make the transition to school smoother for everyone.

 5 activities to try today